oppia/oppia-web-developer-docs/Instructions-for-dev-workflow-team-members.md

 4. Ping the team to update their tasks in meeting minutes, before the meeting.

-5. Do daily passes on the PRs that are more than 1 month old and move them along.
+5. Do daily passes on the PRs that are more than 1 month old and move them along: all initial PRs listed [here](https://github.com/oppia/oppia/pulls?q=is%3Apr+is%3Aopen+sort%3Acreated-asc).

 **Duties of the dev-flow rota coordinator:**
 1. Ensure member rotation is followed.